simvue-io/docs/docs/examples/openfoam.md

     If you restart the docker container at any point, you will need to repeat this step as your changes will not be saved

 ## Integration with Simvue
-Using the provided `OpenfoamRun` wrapper, we can easily add Simvue tracking to an Openfoam run.
-This works by tracking the log files which are produced during execution of an Openfoam simulation. useful information from log files.
+Using the provided `OpenfoamRun` wrapper, we can easily add Simvue tracking to an OpenFOAM run.
+This works by tracking the log files which are produced during execution of an OpenFOAM simulation. useful information from log files.
 With this example the log file `log.pimpleFoam` has records like this:
 ```log
 PIMPLE: Iteration 1